bregnery/bregnery.github.io/_docs/tutorials/BESTstandaloneTutorial.md

 ### Installation

 BEST was programmed in python and trained using [scikit-learn](http://scikit-learn.org/stable/index.html).
 However, the standard
 EDAnalyzer in CMS uses C++, so BEST requires an additional package in order to become a C++ function.
-This package was can be found [here](https://github.com/demarley/lwtnn/tree/CMSSW_8_0_X-compatible).
-The first step in setting up BEST is installing this package:
+This package can be found [here](https://github.com/demarley/lwtnn/tree/CMSSW_8_0_X-compatible).
+The first step in setting up BEST is installing this package [2]:

 ```bash
 cd CMSSW_9_4_8/src/